Learn more about Adult Stem Cells

 Adult stem cell treatments have been used clinically to successfully treat leukemia and related bone/blood cancers using bone marrow transplantation.
 KU Medical Center has been involved in research using the solid part of the umbilical cord (Wharton's jelly).

 Besides KU Medical Center, other institutions around the state have also initiated adult stem cell research projects.
 However, before the MSCTC, there was no systematic mechanism for Kansans to receive adult stem cell therapy to Kansas and the surrounding region, and the establishment of its FDA registered GMP facility, the Center acts as a hub to facilitate a systematic mechanism for the translation of basic stem cell research findings into clinical applications.
-There is also a lack of knowledge among the public as well as medical professionals about adult stem cell therapeutic options, currently available or in development, that could benefit Kansans and other patients in need.
+The MSCTC is also working to educate the public, as well as medical professionals about adult stem cell therapeutic options, currently available or in development, that could benefit patients in need.

 In addition to bone marrow transplantation, additional therapies with adult stem cells - including organ repair - have been the focus of intense attention in the scientific community in recent years.

 As adult stem cell therapy is becoming more effective, many patients will benefit.
 Kansas is well-positioned to contribute to this burgeoning new field of medicine.
 Kansas has the opportunity to focus on development of specific areas of adult stem cell research and patient treatment, with the potential to become a world leader in patient therapies for specific diseases or conditions.